 4 takeaways from Tuesday's primary night in half a dozen states

-President Trump got more wins in Republican primaries Tuesday, most notably in Kentucky.
+President Trump got more wins in Republican primaries on Tuesday, most notably in Kentucky.

 There, Rep. Thomas Massie lost to a Trump-backed candidate after the president and his allies blitzed Massie with tens of millions in ads.